 As the ocean is unaffected by the flowing of rivers into it, so the restrained and awakened mind, the mind that has been returned to its true center, the Self, receives a multitude of desire-impulses, yet makes no response.
 This is the real meaning of Patanjali’s definition of yoga: the non-responsiveness of the mind (chitta–the mind substance) to outer stimuli.
 The illumined individual does not become inert or unconscious, but becomes unmoved by that which perpetually agitates and conditions the mind of the ignorant, especially those who are kamakami–desiring not just the objects of desire, but desiring the state of desire.
 For:

-“The man who abandons all desires acts free from longing.
-Indifferent to possessions, free from egotism, he attains peace” (2:71).
+He who abandons all desires attains peace, acts free from longing, indifferent to possessions and free from egotism (2:71).

 Ego and egotism are the twin roots of desire.
 If they are eliminated, desire becomes impossible.

 This is the divine state.
 Having attained this, he is not deluded.
 Fixed in it even at the time of death, he attains Brahmanirvana (2:72).